MicrosoftDocs/dynamics-365-ai/ai-docs/sales/business-qa.md

 - During organization-wide performance review periods
 - When a seller is underachieving

-**Example motive**: You have a biweekly meeting with Bert Hair tomorrow and you want reports and information on how he is performing.
+**Example motive**: You have a biweekly meeting with Bert Hair tomorrow, and you want reports and information on how he is performing.

-**Questions**: You can ask the following types of questions to the Sales Insights Q&A.
+**Questions**: You can ask the following types of questions to the **Sales Insights Q&A**.

 |Type of question|Question|Description|
 |----------------|--------|-----------|